ifElser/react-test-app/README.md

 ```

 ##current state
-Webpack refactored to client side only rendering
+Webpack refactored to client side only rendering.
 Working on client code

 ##Isomorphic version
 Isomorphic version currently experimental and not finished yet